ReginaSherman/ga-project-2/README.md

 ## Tips

 - **Commit early, commit often.**  Don't be afraid to break something because you can always go back in time to a previous version.
-- **Focus on code not style.**  You must satisfy all of the project requirements.
+- **Focus on code not design.**  You must satisfy all of the project requirements.
 There are no exceptions made for really good looking projects that don't work or fulfill the project requirements.
 You will have plenty of time to enhance and style your project at the conclusion of the program.
 - **Don't over extend yourself.**  You have grand ideas and we want you to push yourself, but one very important skill as a developer is to never take on more work than you can complete in the allotted time.
 You will not get credit for great ideas.
 Execution and fulfillment of the project requirements is what you will be measured on both here and in your future professional lives.

 ## A Note on Plagiarism